craftercms/docs/source/by-role/developer/common/content-modeling/content-modeling.rst

 Two controls have a special significance to the form canvas: :ref:`form-section` and :ref:`form-repeating-group`.
 Form Section Control creates a form section that can be expanded and collapsed and holds within it other controls.
 This is typically used to group together controls that cover a similar concern and help provide the content authors with a clear and organized form when editing in form mode.
 Like the Form Section Control, Repeating Group Control is also a container that holds other controls, but the purpose is to allow a set of controls to repeat as configured.
 This is typically used to allow content authors to enter a set of meta-data and repeat it as many times as desired and permitted by configuration.

 The canvas allows the form-based content capture only, and is used by content authors when they're in that mode.
 In-Context Editing will leverage the form components, but not the canvas when authors are in that mode.
-Learn more about In-Context Editing configuration for projects :ref:`xb` .
+Learn more about In-Context Editing configuration for projects :ref:`experience-builder` .

 |hr|